COVID-19: Hospitalised Tarun Gogoi's oxygen saturation dips, given plasma therapy | Health

 COVID-19: Hospitalised Tarun Gogoi's oxygen saturation dips, given plasma therapy

-A sudden fall in oxygen saturation of former chief minister Tarun Gogoi, who is undergoing treatment after testing positive for coronavirus, occurred at 11:30 pm on Monday, according to Chief Minister Himanta Biswa Sarma.
+A sudden fall in oxygen saturation of former chief minister Tarun Gogoi, who is undergoing treatment after testing positive for coronavirus, occurred at 11:30 pm on Monday, according to state Health Minister Himanta Biswa Sarma.
 The former CM is admitted to the Gauhati Medical College and Hospital (GMCH).